static-frame/static-frame/doc/source/articles/upgrade.rst

 Pandas has separate functions for iteration and function application.
 For iteration there is ``pd.DataFrame.iteritems``, ``pd.DataFrame.iterrows``, ``pd.DataFrame.itertuples``, ``pd.DataFrame.groupby``; for function application there is ``pd.DataFrame.apply`` and ``pd.DataFrame.applymap``.

 But since function application requires iteration, it is sensible for function application to be built on iteration.
 StaticFrame organizes iteration and function application by providing families of iterators (such as ``Frame.iter_array`` or ``Frame.iter_group_items``) that can be used for function application with an ``apply`` method.
 Functions for using mapping types (such as ``map_any`` and ``map_fill``) are also available on iterators.
-This means that once you find how you want to iterate, function application is a just a method away.
+This means that once you know how you want to iterate, function application is a just a method away.

 For example, we can create a ``Frame`` with ``Frame.from_records``: